Royal Infirmary Library

 - A library trolley can be borrowed if you find it difficult to carry books.

-- Extended borrowing is available for disabled students and is arranged via the Student Disability Service.
+- Extended borrowing is available for disabled students and is arranged via the Disability and Learning Support Service.

 - A book collection service is available and books can be sent to the Main Library if this location is more accessible for you.